Description

 provides a CancellationToken

-that is automatically cancelled when the GameObject
+that is cancelled when the GameObject

-is no longer active or valid.
+is no longer active or present in the scene.

 Usage